rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 ```

 A bit strange that `CONFIG_RUST_IS_AVAILABLE=y` isn't set, but
-`CONFIG_HAVE_RUST=y` is enabled so all should be good.
+`CONFIG_HAVE_RUST=y` is enabled, so all should be good.

-Quite some time later we built the ArchLinux kernel as well:
+Quite some time later, we built the ArchLinux kernel as well:
 ```
 make -j8 LLVM=1  15202.68s user 1464.06s system 800% cpu 34:42.57 total
 ```